 The Kraken exchange offers trading access to over 190 countries including Australia, Canada, Europe, and is our most recommend exchange for Canada and USA residents.
 (Excluding New York & Washington state)

-Binance – Accepts Australia, Singapore, UK and most of the world.
+Binance – Accepts Australia, Singapore, and most of the world.
 Canada & USA residents are prohibited.
 Use Discount Code: EE59L0QP for 10% cashback on all trading fees.

 Raydium – Empowering the Solana Ecosystem